ALL DAY IN THE COAL TRIANGLE TOWNS

 – Virden: Battle of Virden Memorial in the town square

-– The Coalfield Rest Area on Highway 55 (small museum exhibits)
+– The Coalfield Rest Area on Highway 55 south (small museum exhibits)

 – Carlinville: Sears Home District (built to house miners for the new mine)

 – Gillespie: Illinois Coal Museum, Colonial Theater site and historical marker

 LUNCH AT TILLEY’S BAR AND GRILL IN MT OLIVE